agile-france/site-2011/README.md

 for one shot

-    cucumber feature/this-one-is-red.feature
+    ./script/cucumber feature/this-one-is-red.feature
 or

-    cucumber --tags @this_one_is_red
+    ./script/cucumber --tags @this_one_is_red

 see [cucumber and tags](http://github.com/aslakhellesoy/cucumber/wiki/tags), and [capybara tags](http://github.com/jnicklas/capybara)